COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 For convenience we now divide data names into "observations" and "calculations".
 Calculated values will always be the same if the same input values are used, so the set of key data names for calculated values is just an exhaustive list of parameters for the calculation.
-The key data name for observations, perhaps unexpectedly, is just "a measurement point".
-Note that measured or scanned quantities will not satisfy our criterion.
-For example, if we scan energy and measure intensity at each intensity point, we may think that our observed intensity values are distinguished from one another by our energy;
-however, the same value of energy can possibly lead to a different intensity on the next measurement due to statistical variation; so it does not satisfy our criterion that identical values of the key data names *must* correspond to identical values of the defined data name.
-It is important not to confuse our model of the world, in which we expect the measured value to be determined by the value of some other parameters, with the actual experiment, in which a series of observations are made.
+Under "observations" we include not just the particular quantities being measured, but also any descriptive information about the experiment.
+What are the key data names for such observational data names?
+Scanned quantities cannot satisfy our criteria.
+For example, if we measure at a series of energies and measure intensity at each energy point, we may think that our observed intensity values are distinguished from one another by the energy at which they were measured; however, the same value of energy could possibly lead to a different intensity on a subsequent measurement due to statistical variation; so it does not satisfy our criterion that identical values of the key data names *must* correspond to identical values of the defined data name. :sidenote:`It is important not to confuse our model of the world, in which we expect the measured value to be determined by the values of some other parameters, with the actual experiment, in which a series of observations are made.` The key data name for observed quantities is therefore simply "a measurement point", with arbitrary values that we assign (see below).

 Making values of "a measurement point" globally unique is cumbersome.
 We can add a further key data name, something like "dataset id", to avoid